-Safe Spaces to 'Speak Up'
+Group 'Speak Up'

 The BAT Group's SoBC makes it clear that anyone working for - or with - the BAT Group should speak up if they have a concern about actual or suspected wrongdoing.
 This includes employees, contractors, contingent workers, business partners, customers, suppliers and their workers.